 Buildings and structures require all forms of cleaning, coating and maintenance.
 This range of varied demands is often addressed with the flexibility and capability of Sponge-Jet composite media.
 One system, by simply varying the media type, pressure and technique can:

 The inability to shut down or disrupt the ongoing use of commercial/industrial buildings and structures is often challenged by the need to professionally perform maintenance.
-Now, with Sponge-Jet, both challenge can be overcome.
+Now, with Sponge-Jet, both challenges can be overcome.

 This grocery store renovation involved Sponge Blasting corrugated ceilings and recoating the ceiling, joists and support beams.
 Time was of the essence in that every day the store was closed added to lost sales revenue.
 Sponge-Jet technology excels in accelerating blasting and painting operations, which minimized downtime, which is why it was selected for use.